kaschmo/energy_monitor_git/README.md

 Uses
 - Wifi/MQTT for transmitting values to openHAB
-- OTA to update firmwares
+- No OTA to update firmwares/not supported on Arduino Uno
 - SD Card to store energy data